graphql/graphql-wg/GraphQL-TSC.md

 ### Voting process

 Because we work in a distributed environment, the voting process must account for a range of time zones and schedules.
-Once the threshold of a quorum has been met and a vote is valid, one of these two critera must be satisfied to conclude a vote:
+Once the threshold of a quorum has been met and a vote is valid, one of these two criteria must be satisfied to conclude a vote:

 - A notice is sent via email that the vote will conclude in three business days, reminding those who haven't voted that they should do so.
 The vote will conclude at the end of this time.
 - The election results would not change if all remaining members were to vote.